yjunechoe/jlmerclusterperm/README.md

 ## Installation and usage

-Install the released version of usethis from CRAN:
+Install the released version of jlmerclusterperm from CRAN:

 ``` r
 install.packages("jlmerclusterperm")